edoski/portfolio-v1/README.md

-a personal portfolio page, for practice's sake.
+a personal portfolio page, with raw js-css, for practice's sake.